-The victims were identified as Lyndon Beharry, 35; Amanda Morris, 29; and their children, 7-year-old Brandon Beharry and 4-year-old Brian Beharry.
+Lyndon Beharry, 35, Amanda Morris, 29, and their two children, 7-year-old Brandon Beharry and 4-year-old Brian Beharry, died after the shootings and fire late Tuesday in Long Branch.

-A cousin of Lyndon Beharry was alarmed by the suggestion that it could be a murder-suicide.
+A cousin of Lyndon Beharry was alarmed that it could be a murder-suicide when investigators suggested that likelihood Wednesday.

 "We were like brothers.
 We would go to the water parks with the kids on the weekends.
 I don't know how they could say this.
-They lived very happily," Ronald Beharry, who was also a neighbor, told the newspaper.
+They lived very happily," Ronald Beharry, who was also a neighbor, told the Asbury Park Press.

-Beharry said that he last saw his cousin, who is originally from Trinidad, earlier Tuesday night and that everything was fine with the family when he left.
+Beharry said he last saw his cousin earlier Tuesday night and everything was fine with the family when he left.